 Chuck Joiner, editor of the Macintosh User Group (MUG) Center Web site, announced on Monday the launch of a new

-that promises “writings, ramblings, proclamations and prognostications from the front lines of the Apple community.”
+blog that promises “writings, ramblings, proclamations and prognostications from the front lines of the Apple community.”
 His first entry focuses on taking “The Art of Traveling With Your Mac” — a session held during last month’s Macworld Expo — and turning it into a MUG Meeting topic.

 In other news, the Apple Sales Web site, which is accessible to representatives from Apple-recognized user groups, has been updated with new materials designed to help MUG leaders present Apple’s latest hardware and software to their members.
 One of those new products, the iWork ’05 suite, will be supported by